 Where do you store your carry-on when sitting in bulkhead seats?

-With no floor storage, the only available space for storing your personal luggage remains the one in the overhead bins.
+With no floor storage, the only available space for storing your personal luggage when seated in a bulkhead seat remains the one in the overhead bins.

-While you can keep your belongings next to you when cruising at high altitude, they will need to be stored whenever fasten seatbelt sign is on (taxi, take-off, turbulences, landing).
+While you can keep your belongings next to you when cruising at high altitudes, they will need to be stored whenever fasten seatbelt sign is on (taxi, take-off, turbulences, landing).

-Be aware that sitting in the first row of a section comes with a set of disadvantages when speaking about available space in the overhead compartments.
+Be aware that sitting in the bulkhead row comes with a set of disadvantages when speaking about available space in the overhead compartments.

 First of all, if those are overstuffed with other passengers’ carry-ons, your only alternative will be looking for available space in rows behind you.
 Passengers sitting in regular seats can look for available space both in front and behind their row.